 We’re always on the lookout for young, energetic people to help us make the 4UR Ranch the ultimate vacation for our guests.
 If you would like to consider spending a summer working in the mountains of Southern Colorado please give us a call at 719-658-2202.
 Rather than providing applications through the internet, we prefer to chat with you for a while before emailing an official application.
-If beautiful scenery, hard work and genuine camaraderie is your idea of a great summer, please look over the employment section below, as well as the video on this page to better familiarize yourself with our resort.
+If beautiful scenery, hard work and genuine camaraderie is your idea of a great summer, please look over the employment section below, as well as the video on this page and our Instagram page to better familiarize yourself with our resort.
 Then give us a call and let’s talk!

 Our Colorado guest ranch summer employment season begins in early June and runs into early October.
 We have many positions which will work for those individuals returning to school in August, and other positions better suited to those who are able to work into October.

 We are looking for staff members who are cheerful, enthusiastic, genuinely friendly, and courteous to others.
 Our staff members must be flexible and comfortable working in a team environment, have a positive outlook toward the ranch, and have the desire to help our guests have a wonderful vacation.
 Applicants should have a good work ethic and be comfortable working in a physically demanding environment.
 All staff must have a valid drivers license and be current in CPR and First Aid certifications before arriving at the ranch.

 Our waitstaff interacts directly with guests throughout the week and we are looking for individuals who are friendly, self confident, with good manners and a strong sense of etiquette.
 Duties will be to serve ranch guests three daily meals, as well as maintain dining room order and appearance on a continuing basis.
 This position includes rotational dishwashing duties shared by all.
 Prior waitstaff experience is preferred but not required.